bravokiloecho/dotfiles/README.md

 cd ~ && git clone git@github.com:bravokiloecho/dotfiles.git
 ```

-Then create a symlink to the ZSH config that lives in this repo:
+Then create symlinks to the config files that lives in this repo:

 ```
 ln -s ~/dotfiles/.zshrc ~/.zshrc